ONSdigital/dp-developer-site/static/retirement/index.md

 To migrate to one of our new services, please read our [migration guide](./aggregatedsearch/).

-### API POC Server
+### v0 API

-It has been decided that ONS will retire our 'API POC server' due to the following reasons:
+It has been decided that ONS will retire our 'v0 API' due to the following reasons:

 - out of date technology
 - built as a proof of concept